StreetScout

 Where is Kings Park (NSW)?

-Kings Park (NSW) is a suburb of New South Wales, Australia.
+Kings Park (NSW) is a suburb of New South Wales, Australia, in the Blacktown local government area.

 What is the population of Kings Park (NSW)?